namannimmo10/namannimmo.me/_pages/about.md

 figured I'd get some industry experience, so I'm now on a gap year doing internships at Google, Bloomberg, Facebook and an AI startup.

-I live on GitHub (github.com/goldsborough) and publish tutorials and thoughts on my blog, goldsborough.me.
+I live on [GitHub](github.com/goldsborough) and publish tutorials and thoughts right here, on my blog.
 You might also catch me giving a talk at a conference somewhere around the world, on topics ranging from Deep Learning with TensorFlow to building C++ tools with LLVM and clang.